+To raid for cattle.
+Any 2x1=2 marks

+Revision Questions
-- 1. How did the Kenya communities interact during their migrations and settlements?

-- 2. Describe the migration of the:
+How did the Kenya communities interact during their migrations and settlements?
+Describe the migration of the:

-- a) Cushites
+Cushites

-- b) Bantu
+Bantu

-- c) Nilotes
+Nilotes

-- 3. Identify the impact of the migrations of the following:
+Identify the impact of the migrations of the following:

-- a) Bantu
+Bantu

-- b) Nilotes
+Nilotes

-- c) Cushites
+Cushites

-- 4. Describe the effects of the interactions of the Agikuyu and the people they came into contact with during migration.
+Describe the effects of the interactions of the Agikuyu and the people they came into contact with during migration.

-- 5. Describe the course and effects of the migration of the Luo.
+Describe the course and effects of the migration of the Luo.

-- 6. Why did the Bantu migrate from Shungwaya?
+Why did the Bantu migrate from Shungwaya?

-SOCIAL, ECONOMIC AND POLITICAL ORGANISATION OF KENYAN SOCIETIES IN THE 19^{TH} CENTURY
+SOCIAL, ECONOMIC AND POLITICAL ORGANISATION OF KENYAN SOCIETIES IN THE 19TH CENTURY

 The Bantu

 The Agikuyu

+Political organisation

-- i.
-They were politically decentralised. - ii.
-The basic political unit was the clan. - iii.
+They were politically decentralised.

+The basic political unit was the clan.

 The Kikuyu were organised into clans-each made up of sub-clans called "Mbari".
-Usually along one ridge. - iv.
+Usually along one ridge.
 The Kikuyu community was decentralised and it had the institution of the 'Muramati' (clan leader).
-'Muramati' co-ordinated all the activities of the sub-clan. - v.
+'Muramati' co-ordinated all the activities of the sub-clan.
 There were warriors who defended the community.
 The Kikuyu had a council of elders (Kiama) which maintained law and order and made final decisions.
 It presided over religious functions.
-Cases were handled by 'Kiama' composed of individual who acted as judges. - vi.
+Cases were handled by 'Kiama' composed of individual who acted as judges.
 The council of senior elders was selected from a number of councils to serve as a court of appeal.
 2009 4.
-State two political functions of the council of elders among the Agikuyu during the colonial period

-- i.
-To settle disputes(land and inheritance disputes) - ii.
-To make laws for the community - iii.
-To punish the law breakers/ wrong doers - iv.
-To declare war/ make peace. $(2 \times 1 = 2 \text{ mks})$

-- The Kikuyu were organised into clans.
+State two political functions of the council of elders among the Agikuyu during the colonial period To settle disputes(land and inheritance disputes) To make laws for the community To punish the law breakers/ wrong doers To declare war/ make peace. $(2 \times 1 = 2 \text{ mks})$ Social organisation The Kikuyu were organised into clans.
 There were nine clans.
-Some of them were Anjiru, Ambui, Acera, Angari, Angeci and Airimu. - The family was the basic social unit because it acted as the basis of the Kikuyu community. - Related families formed a clan (mbari) above the family was the "mbari" or sub-clan under "Muramati" or caretaker. - The Kikuyu had age set which was acquired from the Gumba. - They conducted birth and marriage ceremony. - The Kikuyu initiated (circumcised) boys and girls to adult hood. - They worshiped a God they called 'Ngai' who lived on Mount Kenya (Kirinyaga). - The Kikuyu offered sacrifices to their God for thanks giving in sacred places. - They were socially organised into age -set systems composed of boys who were initiated. - They slaughtered goats and sheep as sacrifice. - They had medicinemen, rain makers and prophets. - A medicineman was known as "Mundu Mugo" and he cured diseases. - They also believed in ancestral spirits. - Finally they paid dowry in form of cattle, sheep and goats.
+Some of them were Anjiru, Ambui, Acera, Angari, Angeci and Airimu.
+The family was the basic social unit because it acted as the basis of the Kikuyu community.
+Related families formed a clan (mbari) above the family was the "mbari" or subclan under "Muramati" or caretaker.
+The Kikuyu had age set which was acquired from the Gumba.
+They conducted birth and marriage ceremony.

+The Kikuyu initiated (circumcised) boys and girls to adult hood.
+They worshiped a God they called 'Ngai' who lived on Mount Kenya (Kirinyaga).
+The Kikuyu offered sacrifices to their God for thanks giving in sacred places.
+They were socially organised into age -set systems composed of boys who were initiated.
+They slaughtered goats and sheep as sacrifice.

+They had medicinemen, rain makers and prophets.

+A medicineman was known as "Mundu Mugo" and he cured diseases.
+They also believed in ancestral spirits.
-2003 (8.b) Describe the social organization of the Agikuyu during the

-Pre - colonial period.
-(12mks)
+Finally they paid dowry in form of cattle, sheep and goats.
+2003 18.b) Describe the social organization of the Agikuyu during the Pre - colonial period.
+(12mks) The smallest social unit was the family.